Devon Windsor Goes Topless In Latest Instagram Picture

 In the snap, which is apparently captured for Chanel’s new campaign, the hottie could be seen posing topless — a move which sent temperatures soaring.
 Although Devon covered her breasts with the help of her arms, she provided a generous view of her cleavage to titillate her fans.

-In terms of her aesthetics, Devon opted for smokey-eyes makeup and wore a nude shade of lipstick and she gelled back her blonde hair to pull off a sensual look.
+In terms of her aesthetics, Devon opted for smokey-eyes and wore a nude shade of lipstick, and she gelled back her blonde hair to pull off a sensual look.
 In the caption, she wrote “coming soon” but didn’t specify anything further.

 The picture became an instant hit among the American model’s fans and followers, who favorited the pic more than 6,000 times within less than 30 minutes of having been posted.
 And that’s not all, but the pic amassed several comments wherein fans explicitly expressed their admiration for the model’s sexy body and called her “gorgeous,” and “beautiful.”
 One fan said that he fell in love with the snap, while another one flirtatiously requested the model to “open her arms,” implying that she shouldn’t censor her breasts.